 Charges for parking violations are added to the student's account.
 Payment for violations should be made in Business Services, Administration Building, second floor.
 Students who allow their account to be delinquent will have a "hold" placed on their academic records or re-enrollment.

-To contest a ticket, obtain a Traffic Violation Petition from Business Services.
-Fill out the requested information completely, attach the ticket in question and return the petition to Business Services or send to the Office of Safety and Security.
+To contest a ticket, contact the Office of Safety and Security.
 You will be notified by mail of the final decision.

 CRIME INFORMATION AT OSU-OKLAHOMA CITY